EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

     TA-->>I: Confirm Issuer is Trusted

-    Note over I,O: Authenticate, Authorize, Check Wallet's Conformity I->>O: Authorization request
+    Note over I,O: Authenticate, Authorize, Check Wallet's Conformity opt authorized flow
-    O->>I: Verify Wallet's Certificate of Conformity
+    I->>O: Authorization request (with WTA and WIA) O-->>O: Verify Wallet Trust Attestation and Instance Attestation & walletProvider vs TrustFramework opt wallet attestations not valid
+    O-->>I: Error message response
+    end
+    Note over O,AS: Data Collection from Authentic Source O->>O: User authentication
+    O->>AS: Request Personal Identifier Data
+    AS-->>O: Provide Personal Identifier Data
         O-->>I: Authorization response
+    end

     I->>O: Token request
+    opt preauthorized flow
+    O-->>I: Wallet Trust Attestation and Instance Attestation Request I-->>O: Wallet Trust Attestation and Instance Attestation Response O-->>O: Verify Wallet Provider vs TrustFramework
+    opt wallet attestations not valid
+    O-->>I: Error message response
+    end

+    Note right of I: hypotesis: WTA and WIA should be sent as parameters on token request end
     O-->>I: Token response

+    Note over I,O: PID Generation and Secure Issuance I->>O: POST: Credential request with access token O->>CI: Credential request
-    Note over O,AS: Data Acquisition from Authentic Source O->>AS: Request Personal Identifier Data
+    Note over CI,AS: Data Acquisition from Authentic Source <BR> or temporary storage (userInfo) CI->>AS: Request Personal Identifier Data
-    AS-->>O: Provide Personal Identifier Data
+    AS-->>CI: Provide Personal Identifier Data

-    Note over I,O: PID Generation and Secure Issuance I->>O: POST: Credential request with token and Personal Identifier Data O-->>I: Credential response with PID, stored securely in wallet
+    CI-->>I: Credential response with PID, stored securely in wallet

 ```

 Figure 1: PID Issuance Process Incorporating Preliminary Checks

-The process highlights the integration of the new preliminary steps with the traditional authorization code flow and pre-authorized code flow, adhering to the OID4VCI specification.
-It ensures a robust framework for digital identity issuance, from initial compliance verification to the secure generation and storage of PID credentials, followed by ongoing management.
+The process foresees two options: the traditional authorization code flow and pre-authorized code flow, adhering to the OID4VCI specification [1].
+In the authorization flow, the bearer token is provided after user authentication, and then it's exchanged in order to collect an access token to access data and to get the PID credential.
+In the preauthorized flow, the authentication is managed before and externally from this process, so an authorization code is provided to get the access token.

-### Post-Issuance Verification and Management:
+### Post-Issuance Verification and Management

 Following the issuance of the PID, initial and periodic verification procedures are crucial to maintain the validity and integrity of the PID and its related electronic attestations.
 This includes checking for revocation status and ongoing compliance of both the wallet and issuer within the Trust Anchor framework.
 Additionally, policies for the renewal and revocation of PIDs and electronic attestations must be established to address changes in the individual's status, data breaches, or compliance issues.

 ## 3.1 Credential offer

 For PID credential issuance, the member state PID issuer will adopt RFC001 for credential offer pre-authorised code flow, using the credential_offer_uri parameter as shown below: